shitcodebykaushik/linux_tut/Networking/Base.md

 The data link layer focuses on the physical addressing of the transmission.
 It receives a packet from the network layer (that includes the IP address for the remote computer) and adds in the physical (MAC) address of the receiving endpoint.
 Inside every network enabled computer is a Network Interface Card (NIC) which comes with a unique MAC (Media Access Control) address to identify it.

 MAC addresses are set by the manufacturer and literally burnt into the card; they can't be changed -- although they can be spoofed.
 When information is sent across a network, it's actually the physical address that is used to identify where exactly to send the information.
+# Defensive Security  (Blue Team)
+- Offensive security means that focuses on the breaking into systems .
+- Breaking into the sytems are achived thorugh exploiting bugs abusing insecure setup and taking the advantage of unenforced access control policies  among other things .
+- At defensive we are supposed to protect the system from the attack .
+  -  Firewall control what network traffic can go inside the network .
+  -  Ips block any traffic that matches present rules and attacks signatures .
+- Processing the data aims to arrange them into a format suitable for analysis .
+ - Digital Forensics and Incident Response (DFIR)
+  - Forensics is the application of science to investigate crimes and establish facts .
+  - An incident always refers to the data breah .
+  - Malware stands for the malicious software . software refers to the program .
+  - Virus is a piece of code (part of a program) that attaches itself to a program.
+  - Trojan Horse is a program that shows one desirable function but hides a malicious function underneath .
+  - Ransomware is a malicious program that encrypts the user’s files.
+- There are many open-source database  out there ,like AbuseIPDB and Cisco Talos intelligence where you can perform a reputation and location check .
+ # Careers in the Cyber
+ - Security analysts are integral to constructing security measures across organisations to protect the company from attacks.
+Analysts explore and evaluate company networks to uncover actionable data and recommendations for engineers to develop preventative measures .
+ - Security engineers develop and implement security solutions using threats and vulnerability data - often sourced from members of the security workforce
+ - Incident responders respond productively and efficiently to security breaches.
+ - Be the pentester .
 # NMAP
 - It is one of the best tools available for the network  discovry .
 - It is used by the millions fucker in the world .
 So you along with me are the shitt .